Last Revised: February 18, 2014

 Article VII - Standing Committees

-Section 1: The following Internal Standing committees are established: Constitution, Budget, Communications, and Student Grant Fund.
+Section 1: The following Internal Standing committees are established: Constitution, Budget, Communications, Student Grant Fund, and Delegate's Agenda and Programming Pool.

 Section 2: The Constitution Committee shall take under discussion and consideration all matters concerning proposed legislation and make recommendations for action to the SGA Voting Body.
 The Committee shall maintain current records and make the same available to Student inspection.
-The Committee shall consist of a Chairperson and at least two other SGA elected representatives.
+The Constitution Committee shall consist of the Sergeant-at-Arms as the Chairperson, the Secretary, and at least two other SGA elected representatives.

 Section 3: The Budget Committee shall review financial initiatives submitted by student organizations for approval and shall make accountable to the students those student organizations for all financial transactions involving Student Activates derived funds.
 The Committee shall submit timely reports concerning the status of accounts to the Executive Board, the full SGA Voting Body, and the Department of Student Activities.
 The Committee shall be held generally accountable for all financial dealings of SGA and its Charters to the Students of Webster University.
 The Budget Committee shall take under discussion and consideration all matters concerning Student funding, research and development, and administrative records and recommend expenditures of such funds based on Article VIII.
 The Committee shall consist of the SGA Comptroller as Chairperson and at least two other SGA elected Representatives.